Gyurmatag/concentration-tracker/CHROME_STORE_PUBLISHING.md

 - [ ] All information reviewed
 - [ ] Ready to submit!

-Once published, your TED × Shiwaforce Concentration Tracker will be available for download via direct link! 🎯
+Once published, your TED Concentration Tracker will be available for download via direct link! 🎯